-How to save time when studying?
-RECALL vs. RECOGNITION testing for your successful test preparation
+How to save time studying?
+RECALL vs. RECOGNITION for test preparation

 Self-testing is a must before every test.
 But which study method saves time and also improves your memory?🤷🏻♀️